 BY PASTOR T. O. BANSO

-“Stolen bread may taste sweet at first, but later it will feel like a mouth full of gravel” (Proverbs 20:17 NCV).
+“Stolen food may taste sweet at first, but later it will feel like a mouth full of gravel” (Proverbs 20:17 NCV).

 Have you tried to eat rice or beans before, only for your teeth to, unexpectedly, grind one extraneous stone?
 The stone stopped you from continuing to chew and swallow the food in your mouth.
 You had to spew it out of your mouth.
 What you experienced is far from a mouth full of gravel, which our anchor scripture describes as the outcome of stolen bread.
 Stolen bread may taste sweet, but it is a lie.

-Sin is like stolen bread, which appears to taste sweet at first, but afterward, the mouth that has eaten the stolen bread will be filled with gravel – mouth full of gravel of guilty conscience, punishment, and humiliation that follow exposure of sin.
+Sin is like stolen bread, which appears to taste sweet at first, but afterward, the mouth that has eaten the stolen bread will be filled with gravel – a mouth full of gravel of guilty conscience, punishment, and humiliation after the exposure of sin.
+“Stolen food may taste sweet at first, but later it will feel like a mouth full of gravel” (Proverbs 20:17 NCV).
 The pleasures of sin don’t last; soon, the pleasures will turn to pressures!
 Wise people run away from sin.
 “A wise man fears and departs from evil, but a fool rages and is self-confident” (Proverbs 14:16 NKJV).

 The prodigal son and the temporary pleasures of sin